usnistgov/mobile-threat-catalogue/_cellular-threats/CEL-26.md

     ThreatOrigin: "Safe Use of Mobile Devices and the Internet [^171]"
     ExploitExample:
     CVEExample:
+    PossibleCountermeasures:
-    PossibleCountermeasures: "Ensure that a new PIN is set on voicemail accounts."
+        "Ensure that a new PIN is set on voicemail accounts.":
+            -
 ---